 - As otherwise permitted or required by law.

 We may disclose personal information to recipients outside of Australia.
-Such recipients are likely to be located in New Zealand, Canada or the United States of America.
+Such recipients are likely to be located in New Zealand, Canada, India, Singapore, the United Kingdom or the United States of America.
 We take reasonable steps to ensure such persons and organisations are bound to protect the privacy of that personal information.

 6. How Sunwater handles e-mail correspondence and feedback information